hashicorp/packer/website/source/docs/builders/vmware.html.markdown

 * `output_directory` (string) - This is the path to the directory where the resulting virtual machine will be created.
 This may be relative or absolute.
   If relative, the path is relative to the working directory when `packer` is executed.
-By default this is "vmware".
 This directory must not exist or be empty prior to running the builder.
+  By default this is "output-BUILDNAME" where "BUILDNAME" is the name of the build.

 * `shutdown_command` (string) - The command to use to gracefully shut down the machine once all the provisioning is done.
 By default this is an empty